huntdatacenter/docs/docs/govern-science/organizational-access/README.md

 ## Request organizational agreements

 ::: tip For NTNU departments
 Send us the name of the administrative contact person at your Department that will coordinate the agreement process on [email](/contact).
-We will generate the additional agreement information.
+We will generate the additional agreement information and guide in the next steps.
 :::

 ::: tip For all other institutions

 [HUNT Cloud organizational agreement information form](https://assets.hdc.ntnu.no/assets/agreements/hunt-cloud-organizational-agreement-information.pdf) (pdf)

-1. Click on the PDF-link above, fill out the needed agreement information, and save the PDF on your local computer.
+1. Click on the PDF-link above.
+2. Fill out the needed information, and save the PDF on your local computer.
-2. Send us the saved PDF as an [email](/contact) attachment.
+3. Send us the saved PDF as an [email](/contact) attachment.

 :::

+Your scientific centers and groups may start their [scientific access](/administer-science/scientific-access/) process as soon as these organizational agreements are signed, sealed and delivered.

 ## FAQ